 ETP injects and holds natural gas in its Bammel storage facility to take advantage of contango markets (i.e., when the price of natural gas is higher in the future than the current spot price.
 ETP uses financial derivatives to hedge the natural gas held in connection with these arbitrage opportunities.).
 At the inception of the hedge, ETP will lock in a margin by purchasing gas in the spot market or off peak season and entering into a financial contract to lock in the sale price.
 If ETP designates the related financial contract as a fair value hedge for accounting purposes, ETP will value the hedged natural gas inventory at current spot market prices along with the financial derivative it uses to hedge it.
 Changes in the spread between the forward natural gas prices designated as fair value hedges and the physical inventory spot prices result in unrealized gains or losses until the underlying physical gas is withdrawn and the related designated derivatives are settled.
 Once the gas is withdrawn and the designated derivatives are settled, the previously unrealized gains or losses associated with these positions are realized.
 Unrealized margins represent the unrealized gains or losses from ETP's derivative instruments using mark-to-market accounting, with changes in the fair value of its derivatives being recorded directly in earnings.
-These margins fluctuate based upon changes in the spreads between the physical spot prices.
-If the spread widens, ETP will record unrealized gains.
+These margins fluctuate based upon changes in the spreads between the physical spot prices and forward natural gas prices.
+If the spread narrows between the physical and financial prices, ETP will record unrealized gains or lower unrealized losses.
+If the spread widens, ETP will record unrealized losses or lower unrealized gains.
 Typically, as ETP enters the winter months, the spread converges so that it recognizes in earnings the original locked-in spread through either mark-to-market adjustments or the physical withdrawal of natural gas.